kn2tod/pistar-boot-from-usb/README.txt

     source /etc/bash.bashrc
     rpi-ro

-  Either way, the scripts create backups of all the effecte files in the appropriate directories, in case you run into problems.
-See note B.
+  Either way, the scripts create backups of all the effected files in the appropriate directories, in case you run into problems.
+(See note B.)

   *IF* this is a new build, and you have an appropriate configuration backup from a working system, you can drop this into the /boot directory at this time.
-See note C.
+(See note C.)

 3) Reboot your mSD to make sure the image still works, that you haven't made any typos.
   Skip further configuring here - you can do all that AFTER you boot your uSD system.

   Or, again, if you have a configuration backup that you didn't drop into the /boot directory in step 2, you can do it now.
-See note C.
+(See note C.)

   Shut down the system properly, less you corrupt the mSD.